frankc60/jStrip/README.md

 [![Coverage Status](https://coveralls.io/repos/github/frankc60/jStrip/badge.svg)](https://coveralls.io/github/frankc60/jStrip)
 [![Join the chat at https://gitter.im/jStrip_npm/Lobby](https://badges.gitter.im/jStrip_npm/Lobby.svg)](https://gitter.im/jStrip_npm/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-jStrip let's you easily grab data from the web - from `json`, `html` or from text and apply multiple filters to change the data to your liking, before it is returned to you asynchronously. jStrip works great with `json` formats, making json API work a breeze.
+jStrip let's you easily grab data from the web - from `json`, `html`, `array` or from text and apply multiple filters to change the data to your liking, before it is returned to you asynchronously. jStrip works great with `json` formats, making json API work a breeze.
 Also apply **jQuery** to `html` pages, locally or from the web.

 Since `v2.x` **chainable methods** and **event handlers** have been added, with new features being added regularly.